Quantum simulation dynamics and circuit synthesis of FMO complex on an NMR quantum computer: FMO complex

+which contains the coherent exchange of excitation and local Lindblad terms \cite{r38,N11}.
+The quantum coherent evolution is governed by a electronic tight-binding Hamiltonian with seven bacteriochlorophyll (BChl) sites in general form:

+where $\varepsilon_{i}$ are the site energies and $\nu_{ij}$ is the Coulomb couplings of the transition densities of the chromophores, often taken to be of the (Forster) dipole-dipole form.
+We consider one excited molecule in time and others in ground states in every cycle so it goes as seven bacteriochorophyll sites space that $|i\rangle=|g_{1},...e_{i},...,g_{7}\rangle$ are the basis denoting the excitations at site i for $i=1,...,7$.
+To facilitate the comparison with NMR quantum computing, we rewrite the total Hamiltonian Eq.\ref{Hel } using Pauli matrices

-For expressing the dynamics of non-unitary part, $H_I$ we assume that the system affected by two distinct types of noise are called the dissipative and dephasing processes.
-Dissipative effect passes the excitation energy with rate $\Gamma_j$ to an environment and dephasing process destroys the phase coherence with rate $\gamma_j$ of the site $j^{th}$.
-Both of theses can be regarded in the Markovian master equation with local dephasing and dissipation terms.
+where $H_0$ is single-qubit Hamiltonian and $H_I$ is long-term interaction.
+For expressing the dynamics of non-unitary part, we assume that the system affected by two distinct types of noise are called the dissipative and dephasing processes.
+Dissipative effect passes the excitation energy with rate $\Gamma_j$ to the environment and dephasing process destroys the phase coherence with the rate $\gamma_j$ of the site $j^{th}$.
+Both of these processes can be describe using a Markovian master equation with local dephasing and dissipation terms.
 For the FMO complex in the Markovian master equation approach, the dissipative and the dephasing processes are captured, respectively, by the Lindblad super-operators as follows

 Finally, the total transfer of excitation is measured by the population in the sink.
-In the next section we introduce recoupling and decoupling method attached to simulate the Hamiltonian of the FMO complex.
+In the next section, we introduce the recoupling and decoupling method attached to simulate the Hamiltonian of the FMO complex.